-The K-1 Visa is a temporary visa for a foreign national fiance of a U.S. citizen.
-The visa allows the foreign national fiance to travel to the U.S. in order to get married.
+The K-1 Visa is a temporary visa for a foreign national fiancé (Beneficiary) of a U.S. citizen (Petitioner).
+The visa allows the foreign national fiancé to travel to the U.S. in order to get married.
 The marriage must take place in the first 90 days of the foreign national’s entry to the U.S. After that, the foreign national can adjust status to permanent residence.

-1.Step 1: File I-129F Fiance Petition and Supporting Documents with Service Center
+Stage 1: File I-129F Fiancé Petition and Supporting Documents with Service Center

 - Form I-129F – Petition to Classify Status of Alien Relative for Issuance of Immigrant Visa